john-laubscher/web-sprint-challenge-adding-data-persistence/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain the difference between Relational Databases and SQL.
+   - SQL is a query language so that we can communicate with our database, (or wrapped in something like knex).
 2. Why do tables need a Primary Key?
+   - Primary keys ensure that data can't have duplicate keys and each entry is able to be individually accessed by their primary key.
 3. What is the name given to a table column that references the Primary Key on another table?
+   - That is called a foreign Key
 4. What do we need in order to have a _many to many_ relationship between two tables?
+   - If the question is asking how to solve the issue, then we will need to have a third intermediary table.